BrightspaceUI/core/components/button/README.md

 ## Split Button [d2l-button-split]

+Use a split button when you need to group a main action with a set of closely related alternative actions, especially when space is limited.

-The `d2l-button-split` element is a button component that provides a main button and a slot for `d2l-button-split-item` elements.
+The `d2l-button-split` element provides a main button and a slot for `d2l-button-split-item` elements.
 Simply provide a `key` and `text` for the main button and each item.
 The `d2l-button-split`'s `click` event provides the `key` of the selected action.

 ### Best Practices

 <!-- docs: start best practices -->
 <!-- docs: start dos -->
-* Use a split button when you need to group a main action with a set of closely related alternative actions, especially when space is limited
 * Make the main action the most common action the user takes, while the related actions are similar but less popular or prominent actions
   * For example, a "Save" button with additional options like "Save As" or "Save and Close"
-* Keep split button `text` short - see "Writing" guidelines
+* Keep split button `text` short - see [Writing guidelines]({{ project.assetPath }}/style-elements/writing/)
 <!-- docs: end dos -->

 <!-- docs: start donts -->